FAQ attempts to answer questions that many prospective students have

 Given the pervasive nature of computing, computing professionals find themselves applying their skills in a variety of contexts.
 Businesses, large and small, employ computing professionals to support their business activities, for instance as database, network, web, or systems administrators.
 Others work in software development roles for companies ranging from the large, well-known companies like IBM, Google, Microsoft, and Oracle, to smaller companies that serve niche industries.
 Numerous computing professionals work for high-tech companies like Boeing, GE, Raytheon, and Westinghouse, that use computing extensively in support of their primary business.
 Many work for companies in the entertainment business like Pixar, Bungee, and Electronic Arts.
 Those with an entrepreneurial spirit work as independent contractors or consultants, developing software or providing technical services to a wide array of businesses.
 In this context, the explosion of mobile devices and the associated application marketplace provides unparalleled opportunities for computing professionals to become entrepreneurs.
 (For another perspective on computing careers.)

 Computing careers for students with an undergraduate degree in computer science continue to be among the most lucrative, with salaries on a par with those for engineering majors.
-According to the National Association of Colleges and Employers (NACE) Summer 2011 Salary Survey, computer science is in the top five majors for compensation in 2011.
+According to the National Association of Colleges and Employers (NACE) September 2014 Executive Summary (page 3), computer science is in the top five majors for compensation in 2014.
 Projections indicate that computing professionals will continue to be in high demand for years to come.
 The US Bureau of Labor Statistics reports that "Computer and mathematical science occupations are projected to add almost 785,700 new jobs from 2008 to 2018.
+Check out the Occupational Outlook Handbook.
 As a group, these occupations are expected to grow more than twice as fast as the average for all occupations in the economy.
 Demand for workers in computer and mathematical occupations will be driven by the continuing need for businesses, government agencies, and other organizations to adopt and utilize the latest technologies."
 Not only are computing professionals well compensated, careers in computing tend to be rated high by other measures of quality like job satisfaction and flexibility.

 Only you can answer that question with certainty.
 However, if you enjoy solving technical problems, are persistent, capable of systematic thought and precise expression, and refuse to believe that you cannot make a mindless machine do your bidding, then computing may be an excellent choice for you.
 (A list of top 10 reasons to major in computer science.)